-Vegan tofu katsu thats perfectly crispy served with rice and rich Japanese curry for the ultimate comfort meal!
-This vegan katsu curry is easy to make and make ahead friendly, too.
-(Gluten free option)
+This Vegan tofu katsu thats perfectly crispy served with rice and rich Japanese curry for the ultimate comfort meal!
+This vegan katsu curry is easy to make and easy to make and make ahead friendly, too.
+(Gluten free option).

 Katsu and curry and two national home comfort dishes in Japan.
 And when you take two comfort foods and put them together, you're left with the ultimate hearty, satisfying and incredibly delicious meal.